 1 kubectl apply -f demo.yml

-If you don’t have kubectl installed, installed it with the following Powershell command:
+If you don’t have kubectl installed, install it with the following Powershell command:

 1 2 Install-Script -Name 'install-kubectl' -Scope CurrentUser -Force install-kubectl.ps1 [-DownloadLocation <path>]

 After you applied the demo.yml file, you will see a new Service, kubernetesdeploymentdemo, in the Kubernetes dashboard.

 You can also see the external IP of your Service there.
 Remember this IP for later to test the application.
 Next up, we can see the Deployment and that 3/3 pods are running.

 Lastly, click on the deployment and you can see the three pods running.